Cleveland Clinic advertising supports our core mission and helps us improve our site as a resource for trusted health content.

 - Ads may not make health claims that are not clearly substantiated.
 Advertisers may be required to submit supporting documentation to substantiate their products’ claims.

-- Cleveland Clinic Health Essentials, Consult QD or Cleveland Clinic Foundation must not appear to endorse any product or advertiser.
+- Cleveland Clinic Health Essentials, Health Library, Consult QD or Cleveland Clinic Foundation must not appear to endorse any product or advertiser.

 - Cleveland Clinic Foundation retains final approval of all sponsor and product messages, banners and advertising copy that are directly linked or adjacent to the content.
 This includes verifying ad content and placement before it is produced on the site.

-- The ad itself, any advertising icons and company logos must be displayed in such a way that they clearly are not part of Cleveland Clinic’s Health Essentials site content.
+- The ad itself, any advertising icons and company logos must be displayed in such a way that they clearly are not part of the site content.

 - Collecting and selling mailing lists without the users’ express permission is not allowed.